An Implementation of the Finite Element Method in Hybrid Classical/Quantum Computers: Variational Quantum Linear Solver

 The magnitude of the solution vector, $||\mathbf{u}||$, is obtained in the post-processing step after the VQLS algorithm produces a converged solution for the qubit state vector, $\ket{u}$.
 The magnitude can be obtained using the following expression:

 where $||\mathbf{f}||$ is known, and $\langle f | \mathbf{K} | u \rangle$ is stored during the iterations in the VQLS algorithm, as discussed in Section \ref{sec:costfunction}.

-The overall strategy of implementing the VQLS algorithm is shown in Fig. \ref{fig:VQLS_Flow} and consists of three steps: preparation of quantum circuits, execution of the VQLS optimization in a hybrid computer, and extraction of the solution.
+The overall strategy of implementing the VQLS algorithm is shown in Fig. \ref{fig:VQLS_Flow} and consists of three steps: preparation of quantum circuits, execution of the VQLS optimization in a hybrid computer, and solution extraction.
 In the circuit preparation step, $\textbf{K}$ is decomposed into a linear combination of unitary matrices, and a quantum circuit is prepared to represent each unitary matrix.
-The state vector $|f\rangle$ is prepared by implementing a state preparation algorithm $U(\textbf{f})$.
+The state vector $|f\rangle$ is prepared using a state preparation algorithm $U(\textbf{f})$.
 Finally, the circuit representing the chosen variational ansatz is prepared.
 The variational ansatz defines the parametric space within which the solution of the VQLS system (i.e., $\ket{u}$) is to be searched.
 In the second step, a classical optimization is performed using a hybrid (quantum-classical) computer to minimize the cost function.
-The cost function is parameterized by the ansatz parameters, $\bm{\theta}$.
-Function evaluations needed to compute the cost as well as the gradients are performed in the quantum computer.
+The cost function is parameterized by the ansatz parameters, $\bm{\theta}.$ The search space in the variational ansatz is restricted to the quantum states with real probability amplitudes only because our linear system of equations is real-valued.
+Thus, function evaluations needed to compute the cost as well as its gradients are performed in the quantum computer with the Hadamard test measuring only the real component of the statevector.
 The cost function is assembled in the classical computer and a search direction is determined by the classical optimization scheme.
 Optimization iterations continue until a specified tolerance is met.
 In the third step, the solution parameters $\bar{\bm{\theta}}$ are used to extract the solution unit vector from measurements of the output of the variational ansatz $|u\rangle = V(\bar{\bm{\theta}})$, as well as the solution magnitude using Eq.~\eqref{solutionMagnitude}.